opentf/html4scientists/README.md

  A html framework for scientists who is not so familiar with the most recent html techniques.

+### Who is using this framework

+A collection is here: [Who is using it](https://github.com/opentf/html4scientists/wiki#wiki-who-is-using-this-templateframework)

 ### How to use